-☐ Beef steers must be owned by February 1 (current year) ☐ Beef purebred heifers must be owned by June 1 (current year) \square Beef females in cow performance class must have been owned by January 1 (current year) $\ \square$ All goats and yearlings not in milk must be owned by June 1 (current year) $\hfill\square$ Horses and llamas must be owned or leased by May 1 (current year) ☐ Rabbits must be owned by June 1 (current year) ☐ All sheep must have been owned by May 15 (current year) ☐ Swine must be owned by June 1 (current year) ☐ Wethers must be owned by May 15 (current year)
+☐ Beef steers must be owned by February 1 (current year) \square Beef purebred heifers must be owned by June 1 (current year) $\hfill\Box$ Beef females in cow performance class must have been owned by January 1 (current year) $\ \square$ All goats and yearlings not in milk must be owned by June 1 (current year) $\hfill\square$ Horses and llamas must be owned or leased by May 1 (current year) ☐ Rabbits must be owned by June 1 (current year) ☐ All sheep must have been owned by May 15 (current year) ☐ Swine must be owned by June 1 (current year) ☐ Wethers must be owned by May 15 (current year)

 All livestock entries are online at Fair.
 You MUST be enrolled in that project to show an animal at the fair.
-If you are unsure what class you should select, please call your superintendent for advice.
-Contact information is listed by species in this fair book.